Patrick Kane: Chicago Blackhawks (2007–2023)

-Kane continued his success with Panarin during the 2016–17 season.
-He finished the season with 89 points, finishing second in the NHL behind Connor McDavid and tied with Sidney Crosby.
+Kane continued his success with Panarin and Anisimov during the 2016–17 season.
+He finished the season playing in all 82 contests with 34 goals, 55 assists 89 points, finishing second in the NHL behind Edmonton Oilers captain Connor McDavid and tied with Pittsburgh Penguins captain Sidney Crosby and was named a finalist for the Ted Lindsay Award for the second straight season and second time in his career which was eventually given to McDavid.
 Kane was selected to play on the NHL's Central Division team for the 2017 NHL All-Star Game.
-However, Kane and the Blackhawks were swept by the Nashville Predators during the first round of the 2017 playoffs.
+However, Kane and the top seeded Blackhawks were swept by the eighth seeded Nashville Predators during the first round of the 2017 playoffs.
 Kane only tallied one goal and assist during the series.
-During the ensuing off-season, Panarin was traded to the Columbus Blue Jackets in a four-player deal in exchange for Brandon Saad.
-In the off-season, Kane was named in the 100 Greatest NHL Players list for NHL's Centennial Anniversary.
+During the ensuing off-season, Panarin was traded to the Columbus Blue Jackets in a four-player deal in exchange for Brandon Saad returning to the Blackhawks.

+In the 2017 off-season, Kane was named in the 100 Greatest NHL Players list for NHL's Centennial Anniversary.